andrewmcdan/Survival-Guide/book/part-07-automotive-and-transport/02-basic-troubleshooting.md

 ⚠️ Caution: Steam = stop.
 Don’t douse a hot engine with cold water; avoid spraying water on hot electronics.

 💡 Tip: If a hose collapses as RPM rises, suspect a clogged radiator cap or blocked hose.

+## EV/Hybrid Notes (Safety)
+- High voltage: Do not cut or probe orange high‑voltage cables; risk of severe injury.
+Leave hybrid/EV high‑voltage systems to trained techs.
+- 12 V matters: Many EV/hybrids use a 12 V auxiliary battery for systems; a flat 12 V can mimic a no‑start—jumping the 12 V (per manual) may restore functions.
+- Thermal events: If a battery pack is suspected hot/damaged after impact, stay clear and call emergency services.

 ## No-Crank vs Crank-No-Start Flow
 No‑crank (key turns but engine doesn’t rotate)